soasme/PeppaPEG/README.md

 ## Basic Usage

-All of the data structures and functions provided by Peppa PEG start with `P4_`. ;) \
-Just count how many `P`s there are in the library name `Peppa PEG`!
+All of the data structures and functions provided by Peppa PEG start with `P4_`. ;) Just count how many `P`s there are in the library name `Peppa PEG`!

-In this example, we'll create a grammar with one literal rule matching "Hello World", and let the grammar parse the string "Hello World".
+In this example, we'll create a grammar with one literal rule matching "Hello World", and then parse the string "Hello World".

 In Peppa PEG, we always start with the struct `P4_Grammar`, which represents a grammar of many PEG rules.
 We can create such a data structure using `P4_CreateGrammar`.